Pronwan/rustplus-desktop/README.md

 - Profile Icons

-- Chat-Notifications for spawns, deaths, events and more
+- Chat-Notifications for spawns, shops, deaths, events and more

 ---